UVicRocketry/CoreSTM/README.md

 # CoreSTM
-This si the Core STM32 PCB with several of the commonly used sensors on it.
+This is the Core STM32 PCB with several of the commonly used sensors on it.